Applying Customer Values to Target Market Segmentation

 These well-funded sponsors are small enough relative to the overall balance sheet to have a low degree of financial volatility risk.
 They will tend to keep their Defined Benefit plans active, but can easily freeze them if they need to do so.
 These plan sponsors are interested in risk-return optimization.
 They will consider new products, particularly those that promise alpha generation, asset-liability management, and sophisticated risk protection.
-This group of plan sponsors evidences heightened interest in solving for the "return gap."
+This group of plan sponsors is evidence of heightened interest in solving the "return gap."

 Extenders = Wait & Pray

 These plan sponsors fall into two groups: Those who can readily freeze the plan and those who will hold out as they cannot freeze.

 The freezers makeup about 25% of the private-sector Defined Benefit assets under management (AUM) and will stick with the status quo as long as possible.
 They tend to be significantly underfunded and can readily by frozen.
 But these plan sponsors will resist change and hope that favorable equity and interest rates will help close the funding gap.

 The holdouts have small (relative to the overall balance sheet) fully-funded Defined Benefit plans.
 They cannot freeze their plans as they are not able to reduce future benefits.
-Plan sponsors that can holdout will focus on equity risk premium, counting on the market to cooperate, and will make only incremental asset allocation changes over the immediate term.
+Plan sponsors that holdout will focus on equity risk premium, counting on the market to cooperate, and will make only incremental asset allocation changes over the immediate term.